codeframework/Docs/CODE Framework (.NET Core) Change Log.md

 # CODE Framework .NET Core Change Log

+## 2.0.13 - 6/2/2023

+* Added support for more URL parameters (inline and named parameters) for methods such as DELETE.
+(This used to only be supported for GET and POST).
+* Updated external dependencies to the latest versions.

 ## 2.0.11 - 5/24/2022

 * Added error handling around default value determination for members in in Open API documentation.